If there’s one thing I learned during my two-week solo backpacking trip through France it’s that I can do anything I set my mind to.

 DAY 8 – MONACO & FRENCH RIVIERA

-Catch a bus early the next morning that winds high above the incredible French Rivieran coast into Monaco.
+Catch a bus early the next morning to travel along the incredible French Rivieran coast into Monaco.
 Spend the day exploring the tiny country of Monaco – visit the Monte Carlo casino and ogle at the incredible super yachts in the harbour.
-Follow my walking guide to Monaco here.

-On your way back to Nice, stop along the way at some of the sights on the coast: Plage Mala, the prettiest beach in the French Riviera; Villefranche-sur-Mer and the medieval little town of Èze.
+On your way back to Nice after your day in Monaco, stop along the way at some of the sights on the coast: Plage Mala, the prettiest beach in the French Riviera; Villefranche-sur-Mer and the medieval little town of Èze.

 DAY 9 – SAILING IN THE FRENCH RIVIERA

-This was coordinated through my hostel, and your accommodations should be able to assist you with this adventure, too.
+This was coordinated through my hostel - your accommodations should be able to assist you with this adventure.
 I spent the most incredible sun-filled day on the azure waters of the south of France aboard a yacht diving and swimming and tanning.
-Sailing in the French Riviera of the most memorable experiences of the trip.

 DAY 10 – STRASBOURG & COLMAR

-Wake up in Strasbourg, grab a map from the bus depot, and head straight for the train station.
+Wake up in Strasbourg, grab a map from the bus depot and head for the train station.
 As you walk through town, catch sight of restaurants opening their shutters for breakfast and the locals strolling through the streets.
-For my Strasbourg guide, click here.

-At the train station, take a 30 minute train for 9 euro to Colmar.
-Spend the bulk of your day exploring what has been dubbed ‘the cutest town in France’ and has me convinced that Beauty and the Beast was based off this place.
-Find my walking route of Colmar here.
+At the train station, take a short half-hour train to Colmar.
+Spend your day exploring what has been dubbed ‘the cutest town in France’ and has me convinced that Beauty and the Beast was based off this place.

-Once you’re ready to head back, catch a return train to Strasbourg and spend the early evening exploring using your handy map.
+Once you’re ready to head back, catch a return train to Strasbourg and spend the afternoon exploring.
 The central shopping street comes alive at night with twilight dinners lit often by candle.
 From here, return to the bus depot for an overnight trek to Paris.

 DAY 11 – PARIS

-Spend your last day in Paris, exploring any spots you may have missed on your first few days here.
-There is enough to do in the city to keep you going for a lifetime, but maybe pick a museum or a cafe you particularly wanted to see such as the iconic Musee d’Orsay home to some of the world’s best painters (Van Gogh, Monet, Degas, and the likes).
-Stop off in Laduree on the Champs Elysees for high tea.
+Spend your last day in Paris, exploring any spots you may have missed when you first arrived here.
+There is enough to do in the city to keep you going for a lifetime, but I strongly recommend a visit to the iconic Musée d’Orsay, home to some of the world’s best painters - Van Gogh, Monet, Degas and the likes.
+Stop off in Ladurée on the Champs Elysées for high tea.

-Then head to the airport for your flight home after a whirlwind trip!
-If I had more time, I would have also dearly loved to spend time in the Alps and Chamonix, as well as more places along the south coast including St. Tropez.
-I also dearly wanted to spend some time in the Loire Valley visiting the incredible chateaus of the land.
+If I had more time, I would have dearly loved to spend time in the Alps, more places along the south coast such as St. Tropez, and in the Loire Valley visiting the incredible castles of the land.
 I'll just have to come back!